 International cooperation - Global Response Network

-Following the Macondo incident, several Joint Industry Projects (JIPs) were established to learn from the event and identify recommended focus areas.
-Some key areas have been highlighted, and a majority of NOFO’s members have internationally endorsed these as important principles.
+After Macondo, several Joint Industry Projects (JIP) were set up to learn from the incident and recommend areas of focus.
+Some key areas have been highlighted, and a majority of NOFO’s members have internationally accepted these as important principles.

 Inter-municipal committees against acute pollution (IUA)